MUSE TECHNOLOGIES

 Contacts & Information

-Scoutmaster Voiles welcomes your questions by email, phone, or text- tim@timvoiles.com
+Troop 49 B Scoutmaster Tim Voiles welcomes your questions by email, phone, or text-

 Welcome to Troop 49

 Congratulations on joining Troop 49.
 If you have just earned your Arrow of Light and reflect on your years in Cubscouting, you will recognize how you have grown, learned new skills, and had a lot of fun.
 All of this has set the foundation for years of fun in Boyscouting.
-If you are new to Scouting, get ready for several years of growth, learning, and fun!
+If you are new to Scouting, get ready for several years of learning new skills and fun!

 What next?
 Come to our next Troop meeting.
-They are usually held on the 2nd, 3rd, and 4th Thursdays of each month, from 7:00 to 8:30.
+They are usually held on the 2nd, 3rd, and 4th Thursdays of each month, from 6:30pm to 8:00pm.
+We meet at Delafield Presbyterian Church.
 Wear your uniform.
-Remember, you should sew your Arrow of Light Badge below your left pocket.
+If you earned your Arrow of Light be sure to sew your badge below your left pocket.
 Bring your application, or fill one out there.
 Your parent can work on the paperwork with one of the Troop adults.
 You will sit with the other scouts and participate in the meeting.
 You are now a member of Troop 49!
-At your first meeting you will receive your Scout Book.
+You will receive your Scout Handbook at your Crossover or your first meeting.
 After the opening flag ceremony, the meeting will start with announcements.
-We also post this information on our website.
+We also post information on our website.
 We are a busy troop and there will be a lot of information on upcoming activities.
-Do your best to listen and make note of activities in which you are interested in participating.
-Follow the instructions to sign up for the fun.
+Do your best to listen and make note of activities in which you are interested in participating and sign up for the fun.

-You will notice that the meeting is run by the Troop Senior Patrol Leader (SPL) and Assistant Patrol Leaders (ASPLs).
+.
+You will notice that the meeting is run by a Senior Patrol Leader (SPL) and Assistant Patrol Leader (ASPL).
 These scouts have been elected to their positions and they run the troop.
 They have experience in scouting but, just like everyone else, are learning and practicing their leadership skills.
 If you have a question, they should be able to answer it.
+Troop 49 has a male troop and a female troop.
+The leadership of those troops alternate monthly in leading our linked troop meetings and the SPL of the other troop leads the games for that month.

-Patrol Corners.
-After the announcements, the Troop will split into Patrol Corners.
+.
+After the announcements, the Troops will split into Patrol Corners.
 A Patrol is a smaller group of scouts.
 You will start out in the New Scout Patrol, and several new scouts will be joining you over the next few months.
 (After a year you will become part of one of the other Patrols.)
-Your New Scout Leader and Troop Guides will explain how to use your Scout Book and how to work through the ranks in your book.
+Your New Scout Leader and Troop Guides will explain how to use your Scout Handbook and how to work through the ranks in your book.
 Write you name in your book and on the edge too.
-Take care of your Scout Book.
+Take care of your Scout Handbook.
 This is your record of achievement.
 Record camping trips and service projects in it.
-When you demonstrate completion of a rank achievement, a scout leader or older scout will sign off in your book.
+When you demonstrate completion of a rank achievement, a scout leader or Troop Guide will sign off in your book.
 Actually doing the steps in your rank, as well as working on merit badges, is the scout's task and responsibility.
-You set the pace for how you will progress in scouting.
+You set the pace for how you will make progress in scouting.
 Troop leadership, other scouts, and your parents will encourage you along the way.
 But this is your journey.
-Scouts usually earn First Class rank within a year or so of starting scouting.
+Scouts usually earn First Class rank within a year or so of starting in Boyscouts.
 For some it takes longer.
 No matter how long it takes, it is sure to be a fun and rewarding experience.

-Games and Instruction.
-After Patrol Corners, the Troop will gather together to play a game and to watch a scout's instruction on a scouting skill.
+.
+The Troops will gather together to play a game and to take part in Instruction where the Troop Instructor will talk about a scouting skill.
 This part of the meeting is another way you can have fun and get to know the scouts in your Troop.
 Plus you will likely learn something!

-Every scout here was once new to Boyscouting; every adult here was once new to scouting- please do not hesitate to ask questions.
+Every scout here was once new to Boyscouting; every adult here was once new to scouting too- please do not hesitate to ask questions.
 We are here to help.
 You are part of the family.

 Fundraising & Scout Accounts-

 Troop 49 does not charge yearly registration fees.
 Instead, it raises funds through product sales.
-For each product sale fundraiser, a portion of the sales is put in the scouts’ individual scout account and another portion goes to the Troop expense account.
+For each product sale fundraiser, a portion of the sales is put in the scouts’ individual scout account and another portion goes to the Troop General Fund to cover Troop expenses.

-The Troop Sales Policy requires that each scout participate in the product sales and, over the year, bring in at least $125 in profit to the Troop.
-If a scout is short of this goal at the end of the year he is billed the difference.
+The Troop Sales Policy requires that each scout participate in the product sales and, over the year, bring in at least $175 in profit to the Troop.
+If a scout is short of this goal at the end of the year the scout is billed the difference.

 The Troop funds are used to pay for expenses such as yearly membership fees for all adults and scouts, trailer insurance and storage, rank badges and merit badges, equipment, necessary adult camp fees, and other troop expenses.

-Troop 49 participates in the following fundraisers: Fall Wreath and Popcorn sale, Parking and Concessions for a local RC Club, Brats and Burger sale, Spring Kringle sale.
+Troop 49 participates in the following fundraisers: Fall Wreath and Popcorn sale, Brats and Burger sale, Spring Kringle & Coffee sale.
 We are always looking for new ideas and opportunities.

 Scout Uniform